LourensWalters/battery-cycle-life/README.md

 * You can download the data here:
   [Data](https://drive.google.com/drive/folders/1JPBqZARmIS2ZnMdHuGr49qHGFN5OAAzB?usp=sharing)
-* It might take a while as the file is 6GB in size.
 * Unzip the data into the "data" directory above (unzipped 9GB).
 * You should now be ready to run the code.